Beware, this is a long post. I’m really trying to finish up my story so I made my topic larger this time. It may have been a bad idea…

 The fantastic thing is my left arm naturally bent up and swung as it should, just like my right arm.
 This was huge.
 (I’ll go into detail about my arm in another post, but it is far from working properly, even this close to my discharge.)

 I made it over the rugs, no problem.
 I think it did weave and waver a little bit, but Dan and my therapist corrected me quickly so I didn’t fall.

 Just like the stairs, this was elating.
 I ran.
-I ran.
-I ran?
-I ran.
+Did I really run?
+Yes, I ran.
+I RAN!

 It didn’t matter how slow it was.
 I was beginning to feel normal.
-I had tons of hope that I would work out again.
-I was gaining confidence that I would be able to participate in a race again.
+Hope that I would be able to work-out again and participate in races was returning!

 The last day or two on my hospitalization at Mary Free Bed I was walking independently without a cane.
 I walked to all of my therapies by myself.
 We took my wheelchair with me as basically a purse.
 It held all of my stuff, and it was there just in case I needed a rest.